 In my case, it was my unloved and unwatered grapevines, that after 10 years and in the middle of a drought decided to have a bumper crop.
 And try to kill Loki in the process.
 Right while I was distracted by moving into our new vet building.

 Like most dogs he can’t see anything wrong with a grape.
 That’s his poo, which alerted me to what he was up to.
 As you can see, it’s all grape.
 So why didn’t he die?

 Why Grapes Are Toxic

 Why grapes are toxic to dogs remains a mystery.
 Not just grapes, but also raisins, sultanas and currants, even when baked into cakes or biscuits.
-Here in South Australia, an added hazard to winery dogs is grape residue called marc.
+Here in South Australia, an added hazard is marc, a grape residue from winemaking.

 All we know is that something either in or on the grapes causes kidney damage.
 It reminds me of the mystery surrounding the kidney damage we see from dried meat treats.